Long Form Content: The Ideal Blog Post Length

 For years, there’s been a saying in content marketing that “content is king.”
-This means that content reigns over keywords and links, and this is fact, not opinion.
+It’s still true!
+What does the phrase really mean though?
+Simply, content reigns over keywords and links, and this is fact, not opinion.
 The quality of the blog post is more important than the quantity of words in the post.
 Comprehensive content helps you reach your goal of explaining a concept, product features or answering questions.
 Before you decide what the length of a blog post should be, consider the content goal.
 If you want to teach, inform, inspire or introduce, these concepts are well-matched to long-form content, explains Neil Patel.
 If your goal is to update, trigger an action or tease a product or service, short-form content may be the right choice.

 Also consider user intent matching.
 When a person searches for a keyword or key phrase, what’s the intent of their search?
 Someone searching for “pad Thai Columbus” probably doesn’t want your tutorial on how to make pad Thai.
 They’re looking for a local restaurant that offers it.
 If you’re that restaurant owner, using the key phrase “pad Thai Columbus” in a blog post could be a wise choice, especially if you include backlinks to your online ordering page, menu and home page.
 You might create content around what sets your pad Thai in Columbus apart, the ingredients you use, where your ingredients come from, who prepares the pad Thai at your restaurant and some ideal beverage pairings to enjoy with a meal of pad Thai.